-Goal 1 focuses on taking advantage of two significant trends in the marketplace: the emerging recognition of wood products as "green" and increasing demands from consumers for forest products that are produced in an environmentally-responsible manner.
+This objective supports the Government's efforts to revitalize the forest sector.
+It focuses on taking advantage of two significant trends in the marketplace: the emerging recognition of wood products as "green" and increasing demands from consumers for forest products that are produced in an environmentally-responsible manner.
 As customers are factoring environmental parameters into purchasing decisions, there is considerable value in articulating the benefits of wood as a sustainable, renewable building material; its advantages in creating a significantly smaller environmental footprint than other building materials; and the fact that wood and pulp-and-paper products from B.C. are manufactured by an industry that has made impressive gains in reducing its environmental footprint.
 These environmental benefits of wood apply equally to higher-margin wood products manufactured in B.C.